rdfostrich/article-swj2020-cobra/content/evaluation.md

 Once there are two unidirectional delta chains, the first one could optionally be reversed so that both can share one snapshot through a fix-up process (COBRA).
 Our results show that this can further reduce storage size for datasets with few large versions (BEAR-A).
-However, for many small versions (BEAR-B), this leads to additional storage overhead.
+However, for many small versions (BEAR-B), this leads to overhead in terms of storage size.
 This fix-up process does however require a significant execution time.
-However, since this could easily run in a separate process can happen in an offline process, this additional time is typically not a problem.
+Since this could easily run in a separate process can happen in an offline process, this additional time is typically not a problem.
-As such, when the server encounters a dataset with large versions (millions of triples per version), then the fix-up process should be applied.
+As such, when the server encounters a dataset with large versions (millions of triples per version), then the fix-up approach should be followed.

 The results also show that if all versions are known beforehand, they should be ingested out-of-order into a bidirectional delta chain.